The Essentials of Winter Driving

 If your car has an anti-lock brake system (ABS), you should firmly press on the brake pedal and hold it.
 On the other hand, drivers without ABS will need to pump the brakes to keep the car as straight as possible.

 Stay as far from other motorists as possible, especially during winter weather.
-In good conditions, you should maintain a 2-3 seconds distance behind the car ahead of you.
+In good conditions, you should maintain a 2-3-second distance behind the car ahead of you.
 Safe Motorist says your following distance should increase to at least 5-6 seconds in wintery or icy conditions.

 If you do end up sliding, steer in the direction of the skid.
 That way, when you regain traction, you won’t overcorrect and drift out of your lane.
 If you’re able to slow down and pull over safely, do so by repeatedly tapping the brakes instead of holding the pedal down.
 When you pump the brakes, it keeps the wheels from locking up and helps you maintain control of your vehicle.